Pixel-Inconsistency Modeling for Image Manipulation Localization: Proposed Method

 \subsection{Pixel-Inconsistency Data Augmentation}

 Previous methods \cite{wang2022objectformer} mainly focus on discovering semantic-level (or object-level) inconsistencies in forgery images.
 Some methods \cite{dong2022mvss, zhuang2021image} also propose randomly pasting objects to pristine real images to perform data augmentation.
 However, as image manipulation techniques advance, forgery content's sophistication grows in tandem.
 Consequently, the methods designed to capture semantic-level inconsistencies struggle to generalize well to the advanced manipulations.
 We introduce a Pixel-Inconsistency Data Augmentation (PIDA) strategy to capture pixel-level inconsistencies instead of semantic forgery traces.
-Fig.~\ref{Selfblending} (a) illustrates the proposed PIDA pipeline. \ding{192} For a given real pristine image $I_{p}$, we apply image perturbations (e.g., compression, noise, and blurriness) to generate the perturbed image $I_{c}$; \ding{193} We can readily use built-in OpenCV function to extract the foreground mask $M$ of $I_{p}$.
+Fig.~\ref{Selfblending} (a) illustrates the proposed PIDA pipeline. \ding{192} For a given real pristine image $I_{p}$, we apply image perturbations (e.g., compression, noise, and blurriness) to generate the corrupted image $I_{c}$; \ding{193} We can readily use built-in OpenCV function to extract the foreground mask $M$ of $I_{p}$.
 The Blending Module takes $I_{p}$, $I_{c}$, and $M$ as inputs and produces the self-blended forge image $I_{b}$; \ding{194} The boundary label $B$ of the manipulated image can be easily derived from $M$.
-Fig.~\ref{Selfblending} (b) details the blending module. we combine the donor image's foreground with the target image's background to generate the self-blended forgery sample.
+Fig.~\ref{Selfblending} (b) details the blending module.
+We combine the donor image's foreground with the target image's background to generate the self-blended forgery sample.

 The proposed PIDA method bears the following advantages: (1) It exclusively utilizes pristine images to generate examples of forgeries.
-Real data is considerably more accessible than image forgeries, facilitating training data-hungry detectors; (2) As the generated forgery samples maintain semantic consistency, the PIDA strategy directs the model's attention toward capturing pixel inconsistencies, enhancing detection performance (3) The generated forgery samples can be regarded as harder samples, effectively increasing the difficulty of the training set.
+Real data is considerably more accessible than image forgeries, facilitating training data-hungry detectors; (2) As the generated forgery samples maintain semantic consistency, the PIDA strategy directs the model's attention toward capturing pixel inconsistencies, enhancing detection performance; (3) The generated forgery samples can be regarded as harder samples, effectively increasing the difficulty of the training set.
+More PIDA details can be found in the Appendix.